Pontuagi/Pontuagi/README.md

 - I am currently based in Nairobi, Kenya
 - I have a strong foundation in C, Python.
-- I'm currently learnig Javascript, ReactJs, Django and NodeJs
+- I'm currently learnig Javascript, React, and Django
 - I'm open to collaboration on any projects.
 - I love writing atuomation scripts.